fletcher0xFF/myWordEditor/README.md

 Here's the <a href="http://myword.io/editor/">demo app</a> for this project, MyWord Editor.

 You can set up your own blogging environment and use it to host your writing and for other people, your friends, colleagues, members of a club, whatever you like.

-My name is Dave Winer.
-I blog at <a href="http://scripting.com/">Scripting News</a>.
-I wrote some of the earliest blogging, RSS and podcasting software.

 #### It's radical software

 These days blogging tools try to lock you into their business model, and lock other developers out.
-I have the freedom to do what I want, so I decided to take the exact opposite approach.
 I don't  want to operate a free public blogging tool and lock users in and make them dependent on me.
 Instead, I want to learn from thinkers and writers and developers.
-I want to engage with other minds.
-Making money, at this stage of my career, is not so interesting to me.
-I'd much rather make ideas, and new working relationships, and friends.

 So MyWord Editor is radically <a href="http://scripting.com/2015/03/19/mywordEditorWillBeSilofreeFromTheStart.html">silo-free</a>.